 - You will now see your repository and select the one you would like to use.

 - Then you can see your branches.
-Select the branch you would like to connect with the pipeline.
+Select the department you would like to connect with the pipeline.
 Whenever code is pushed to the selected branch, it will trigger this pipeline.

 Step 2 – Build

 - In the build stage, we will install all dependencies for a Symfony project.
 It will give us a .zip bundle almost ready to be deployed.
 The purpose of the build stage is to reduce deployment time on Dev/UAT server.

 - During the build, step enters the name, select CodeBuild as build provider, select region, and Input Artifact.
 Input Artifact is produced by the Source step and provided as input to the build stage.